ioBroker/ioBroker.docs/docs/en/basics/README.md

 ### Hardware requirements
 An ioBroker server can be installed on almost any hardware.
 The only condition is that there is a current version of [nodejs](https://nodejs.org/en/download/) for the corresponding operating system.

-!> As of February 2022, Node.js 14.x is still recommended for ioBroker.
+!> As of October 2022, Node.js 16.x is recommended for ioBroker.

-For a larger installation, a working memory (RAM) of at least 2GB is also recommended.
-A Raspberry Pi 2/3 with 1GB RAM is sufficient for testing, as a slave for individual adapters in a multihost environment, even smaller small computers are sometimes sufficient.
+For a larger installation, a working memory (RAM) of at least 2GB, better 4GB, is recommended.
+A Raspberry Pi 2/3 with 1GB RAM is sufficient for testing, as a slave for a few adapters in a multi-host environment even smaller computers are sufficient.

 ###Software
 ioBroker manages the data in a database.
 The structure of the data is organized accordingly.